oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/FAQ.md

 <br>           - Copy all the terraform modules and .tf files, except the .auto.tfvars and .tfstate files from existing region directory to the new one
 <br>           - Modify the name of variables file (eg variables_london.tf)
 <br>           - Modify the region parameter in tis variables_london.tf

+**Q 4.
+How do I upgrade to the new version of toolkit for my existing OCI tenancies?**